aboutcode-org/vulnerablecode/README.rst

 Using Docker Compose
 ~~~~~~~~~~~~~~~~~~~~

+**Note**: Running via docker is not recommended in a production environment.

 An easy way to set up VulnerableCode is with docker containers and docker
 compose.
 For this you need to have the following installed.